Rojina99/Rojina99.github.io/_posts/2019-02-06-loss_function.md

     $$ L = \sum_{i=1}^{n}(y-y_{pred})^2  $$

     Similarly, it is used in regression problem and uses linear activation function in final layer.
-But it is usually preferred over L1 error because it estimates mean whereas L1 estimates median value.
+It is usually preferred over L1 error because it estimates mean whereas L1 estimates median value.
 But, we know that mean is extremely affected by presence of outliers.
-So, in presence of outliers L1 is preffered over L2 error function.
+So, in presence of outliers, L1 is preferred over L2 error function.

  4. Cross Entropy Loss:
     This loss is also called log loss.
 It is represented by formula: